 The attitudes questionnaire served as a measure of how students perceive the usefulness of statistics before and after the completion of the metrology lectures and group activities.
 For each survey students were presented with the same nine statements and asked to state their level of agreement on a Likert-style scale of 1 to 7, where 7 represents the highest rating of perceived relevance or ability.
 The pre survey in the pilot study was administered midway into an introductory statistics course and thus represents the students’ perception and opinions of statistics at that time.

 The results of both surveys for all nine statements are graphically summarized in Figure 5 using fluctuation diagrams (Wickham and Hofmann, 2011).
 A fluctuation diagram represents a graphical display of a contingency table.
 Specifically, the horizontal axis shows a student’s response on the pre-survey against the corresponding post survey response located on the vertical axis.
 The height and width of the plotting symbols are proportional to the square root of the count of the corresponding cell in the contingency table.
-Note that because seven of the nine statements have been reverse coded an increase in perceived relevance or understanding from the pre to post survey is plotted above the diagonal line in each plot.
+Note that because seven of the nine statements have been reverse coded so an increase in perceived relevance or understanding from the pre to post survey is plotted above the diagonal line in each plot.
 Therefore, an increase in response for the statement “Statistics is worthless” indicates that the student perceives statistics as less worthless or more valuable after the presentation of the metrology material.

 An analysis of Figure 5 shows that the boxes on or above the diagonal line are bigger than those below it indicating that most students did increase or stay consistent in their perception of the relevance and their ability to learn statistics.
 Table 4 displays the percentages of students whose response on the post survey was equal or higher for each statement and the percentage of those whose response strictly increased, i.e., the percentage of students whose pair of responses fall on or above the diagonal line and the percentage above the line.
 The table indicates the largest number of increased or consistent responses were for the statement, “I use statistics in my everyday life.”
 The plot that corresponds to this statement indicates that more students scored this unfavorably on the pre survey than any other statement.
 Therefore, the large percentage of increased responses is encouraging.
 The largest percentage of strictly larger responses was to the statement “Statistical thinking is not applicable in my life outside my job.”
 The statement with the lowest strict increase in perception was “I can learn statistics.”
 A view of the fluctuation plot for this statement indicates that one reason for the small increase is that this statement received favorable remarks on the pre survey.
 It should be remembered that the pre survey was taken after students had been through about half a semester of an introductory statistics course.